passionlim/intensive/Script_HW_5th_week_1st_day.md

 Question: I’d like to know what you usually do when you go to the movies.
 What do you do before and after the movie?
 Describe a typical day when you visit the cinema from the beginning to end.

-When I visit a theater, I start to call Jiho.
+When I visit **the** theater, I start to call Jiho.
 After then, we choose a theater and make a reservation for a movie.
-Because we normally have free time before the movie start, so we have a chat while drinking coffee.
-Before entering, we don’t forget to buy pop corn and beverages.
-Of course, we focus on the movie eating the snack.
-After the movie ends, we go to a close park to the theater to talk about the movie like what makes it interesting.
+Because we normally have free time before the movie starts, so we have a chat while drinking coffee.
+Before entering **the movie**, we don’t forget **to stop by a store** to buy pop corn and beverages.
+Of course, **during the movie**, we focus on the movie eating the snack.
+After the movie ends, we go to a close park to the theater to talk about **some interesting points in the movie**.

 I’d like to go to the movies because I can enjoy movies as well as improve our relationship while talking to each other.

+Body)
+The day when I visit the cinema begins with calling up Jiho.
+Then, we select/choose a theater and reserve tickets.
+We usually have some free time before the movie starts, so we chat with each other while having coffee.
+We never forget to stop by a concession stand to buy popcorn and beverages before entering the theater.
+Of course, during the movie(during show time), we just focus on the show while eating our snacks.
+After the movie ends, we visit the near park to talk about some interesting parts in the movie.

+Conc)
+We can not only enjoy the movie but also work on ( improve ) our relationship.